 This Draft Mitigated Negative Declaration (DMND) has been prepared by the City of Desert Hot Springs as lead agency and is in conformance with Section 15070, Subsection (a), of the State of California Guidelines for Implementation of the CEQA.
-The purpose of the DMND and the Initial Study Checklist was to determine whether there were potentially significant impacts associated with development of the Kim cultivation and processing facility.
+The purpose of the DMND and the Initial Study Checklist was to determine whether there were potentially significant impacts associated with development of the Compassion and Heath Collective cultivation facility.